cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## Storage Models

-There are two storage model modes used in Acra: WholeCell and InjectedCell.
+There are two storage model modes used in Acra to store data in database cell: WholeCell and InjectedCell.

 In WholeCell mode, CryptoEnvelope ([AcraStruct]({{< ref "acra/acra-in-depth/data-structures/#acrastruct" >}}) or [AcraBlock]({{< ref "acra/acra-in-depth/data-structures/#acrablock" >}})) represents a complete piece of data (i.e. database cell, a file, or some data transmitted into [AcraTranslator]({{< ref "acra/configuring-maintaining/general-configuration/acra-translator.md#-INVALID" >}})).
 In this mode it is expected that the encrypted data will look something like: